Botfuel/botfuel-dialog/references/prompt_dialog.md

 )
 ```

-The **dialogWillComplete()** hook is triggered before completing the dialog, it allows you to perform actions in the brain or chaining with another dialog.

-For example you can:

-**chaining** a new dialog with the `triggerNext()` method:
+For example you can, chain a new dialog with the `triggerNext()` method:

 ```javascript
 async PromptDialog.dialogWillComplete(adapter, userId, dialogData) {